Bad Boy (Red Velvet song): Composition

-Produced by the Stereotypes, Maxx Song, Whitney Philips, and Yoo Young-jin, "Bad Boy" is described as a hip hop-based R&B song with a synth melody and a heavy bass sound.
+Produced by the Stereotypes, Maxx Song, Whitney Phillips, and Yoo Young-jin, "Bad Boy" is described as a hip hop-based R&B song with a synth melody and a heavy bass sound.
 Following the verse-chorus song structure, the song was composed in the key of D major with a tempo of 150 beats-per-minute, which labeled the song as Red Velvet's fifth single to follow the "Velvet" concept.
 During a Deconstructed episode with Genius, the team revealed that they "went back" to '90s R&B music for the musical inspiration, further citing the group's native label "allowing" the team to incorporate their musical influence.
 Running a total length of three minutes and thirty-one seconds, the song starts with a melody line built by Sylenth1, followed by an "unexpected" percussion line by producer Ray Romulus, a beat loop by producer Jonathan Yip in the first half of the verse.
 Producer Jeremy Reeves then added the main bassline, built in Trilian, in the latter half of the verse section, before producer Ray Charles added in a pad line in the pre-chorus section, citing the addition to "outline" the chords and to "keep the energy up".
 Following the chorus section, the second verse kicks in with an additional snap line in the first half, while Romulus added an octave to the piano chords on the second chorus.
 The bridge section was then composed in half-time, with the snare loop being "chopped" and the producers changing the synth choice and its progression.
 According to producer Yip, the bridge section was "meant to take [listeners] away from the rest of the feelings of the song", wanting to create an unexpected shift for listeners.
 The song then returns to its chorus section for the last time, including additional sounds such as walking in heels, riding motors and cars' siren before ending.
 With Korean lyrics adapted by lyricists JQ and Moon Hee-yeon, "Bad Boy" details the attraction and emotions between a 'bad boy' and a cold woman.
 Mexican news site Milenio called the song's melody a mix of R&B and hip hop and stated that its lyrics tell the story of the beginning of the couple's relationship.
 An English version of the song was later released as a bonus track for their next release on August 6, 2018, titled Summer Magic.
+The English version of the song was adapted by Whitney Phillips.